top of page

 11.45 Take our seats for an hour-long concert featuring Sarasota Opera’s Apprentice and Studio artists.
 Noon start.

-15.00 Following a quick bite at leisure, we return to the Opera House for a brief concert of popular songs selected by company understudies.
+15.00 We return to the Opera House for a brief concert of popular songs selected by company understudies.

 Transfers (included) to Sarasota-Bradenton International Airport.
 Details re-confirmed a few days prior.